abtion/guidelines/employee_manual/abtions_calendar_and_4dww_schedule.md

-# Schedule, calender and 4dww
+# Schedule, calendar and 4dww

 ## Only 4 days a week
 We have implemented 4 day work week!
 Meaning, we work 30 hours from Monday to Thursday.
 In order to make the 4dww successful, we align our schedules.